Training And Career Counselling Facility For Path To Success - UrduPoint

 604 beneficiaries (9 women and 595 men including 32 PWD) employed in 597 businesses in 21 different trades.
 While 478 beneficiaries (women 311 including 13 PWD and 167 men including 17 PWDs) are self-employed, Nadeem continued.

-Sharing some success stories of the project, Nadeem gave example of Berhaman, a physically disabled lady from far off village of Bajaur who was living a very abysmal life with feeling of depression and anxious due to poverty, is now living an honorable life through earning as a tailoress.
+Sharing some success stories of the project, Nadeem gave example of Berhaman, a physically disabled lady from far off village of Bajaur who was living a very abysmal life with feeling of depression and anxious due to poverty, is now living an honorable life through earning as dress maker in her locality.

+For the first visit of Berhaman to ME4PS office, She was piggy backed by her brother for several kilometers from her home to the road and after a few months learning the skills of dress making cloth cutting, sewing and stitching, the lady has become a source of inspiration for peer in the village.

 Ismat Bibi (55) of Mohmand district was also living a very miserable life due to abject poverty and illness of her bed-ridden husband, but counseling and financial support under ME4PS for expansion of her tuck shop provided her timely support and now she is earning an amount sufficient for her household expenses and treatment of ailing spouse.